emreparker/IsometricFighter/README.md

 A 3D isometric fighting game built in Unity where players can move, jump, and engage in combat with AI enemies.

+2025 July Update: it's just an initial commit. scripts are developed with cursor to understand it's capabilities with unity

 ## 🎮 Game Overview

 Isometric Fighter is a prototype fighting game featuring: